pew-org/pew/README.md

 Running Tests
 -------------

-invewrapper's test suite is a straight port of virtualenvwrapper's, dropping test related to things absent in invewrapper and converting the scripts to use commands "echoed inside the workon commands" (almost surely there was a better approach, but I wasn't sure how to integrate it with shunit asserts, and I didn't write to rewrite all the tests as well); This means that they're slightly uglier and they spew out more unimportant output when running.
+invewrapper's test suite is a straight port of virtualenvwrapper's, dropping test related to things absent in invewrapper and converting the scripts to use commands "echoed inside the workon commands" (almost surely there was a better approach, but I wasn't sure how to integrate it with shunit asserts, and I didn't want to rewrite all the tests as well); This means that they're slightly uglier and they spew out more unimportant output when running.

 The test suite for invewrapper uses [shunit2](http://shunit2.googlecode.com/) and [tox](http://codespeak.net/tox).
 The shunit2 source is included in the `tests` directory, but tox must be installed separately (`pip install tox`).